nabdi7/masjid/README.md

 This repository contains the source code for a Mosque website developed for a local Mosque in Kent, WA.
 The project is built using React.js, a popular JavaScript library for building user interfaces.
+This project aims to provide an accessible and informative online platform for the mosque community.